calin-borbeli/LED-7-Segment-Number-Display/README.md

  e   f
    g
 ```
-As a result the digit state can be represented like so:
+As a result the digit state of the corresponding segments can be represented like so:
 ```
-     abcdefg    # segments
+     abcdefg    # corresponding segments
     "1110111",  # 0
     "0010010",  # 1
     "1011101",  # 2